 I’ll start with my active duty time (1999-2006).
-I had an amazing first tour, and I hit every benchmark and goal I set for myself, and then some.
-I was stationed overseas at RAF Lakenheath in the UK, I had the opportunity to participate in a year-long special duty assignment that took me literally around the world, I deployed 5 times, I hit every promotion the first time, and I completed my college degree while on active duty.
+I had an amazing first tour, hitting every benchmark and goal I set for myself and then some.
+I was stationed overseas at RAF Lakenheath in the UK and had the opportunity to participate in a year-long special duty assignment that took me literally around the world.
+I deployed five times.
+I hit every promotion the first time, and I completed my college degree while on active duty.

-After the six month extension I had to decide on reenlisting in a job I didn’t want to continue working in (aircraft maintenance with a high deployment rate), or cross-train into a new career field, which would delay the time it would take to put together an officer package.
-At that point I had served 6.5 years in a high ops tempo environment, and I was ready for a break.
+After the six-month extension, I had to decide on reenlisting in a job I didn’t want to continue working in (aircraft maintenance with a high deployment rate) or cross-training in a new career field, which would delay the time it would take to put together an officer package.
+At that point, I had served 6.5 years in a high ops tempo environment and was ready for a break.
 I wanted to slow things down, start a family, and move on to the next phase of my career.
 I did those things.

 Eventually, that too passed.
-I became an entrepreneur, started a business, and for the last 4.5 years, I have been self-employed and working from home.
-For many people that would be “the life.”
+I became an entrepreneur and started a business, and for the last 4.5 years, I have been self-employed and working from home.
+For many people, that would be “the life.”
 And it is great.
-I get to spend a lot of time with my family and I get to watch my two young daughters grow up.
+I get to spend a lot of time with my family and watch my two young daughters grow up.
 I wouldn’t trade it for the world!
 But something has been missing.

 I Didn’t Think I Was Eligible for the Guard or Reserves

 But I also thought I was ineligible to join because I had received a VA service-connected disability rating due to some injuries I had while I was on active duty (I had two knee surgeries).
 I thought that receiving disability compensation pay made me ineligible to serve again in the Guard or Reserves.

-In other words, you can’t earn disability compensation pay on the same day you earn a military paycheck.
-You can still remain on the payroll for both, you just have to waive the pay for the period you served concurrently.
+In other words, you can’t earn disability compensation on the same day you earn a military paycheck.
+You can remain on the payroll for both.
+You just have to waive the pay for the period you served concurrently.
 Most people choose to receive their military pay and waive the VA disability pay.
-So if you receive pay for a total of 60 days in the Guard/Reserves, you fill out a form at the end of the year to waive the VA pay and the VA will stop your pay for the next 60 days, then your VA pay resumes.
+So if you receive pay for 60 days in the Guard/Reserves, you fill out a form at the end of the year to waive the VA pay, and the VA will stop your pay for the next 60 days, then your VA pay resumes.

 My First Attempt to Join Didn’t Go So Well

 None of the medical issues were serious, but they still required waivers before I could rejoin the military.
-Unfortunately, at that time I didn’t know how the waiver process worked.
+Unfortunately, I didn’t know how the waiver process worked at that time.
 The recruiter informed me that the PDQ meant I could never serve in the military again.
-He either didn’t know what he was doing, or he didn’t want to put in the effort to help me join the unit.
+He either didn’t know what he was doing, or he didn’t want to try to help me join the unit.

 For example, I had arthroscopic knee surgery on each knee.
-That is a minor surgery in most cases (some NFL players return to game action 2-3 weeks after surgery).
+In most cases, that is a minor surgery (some NFL players return to game action within four weeks after surgery).
 But it’s a permanent issue because you can’t undo the surgery.
-So you need a waiver.
+So, you need a waiver.
 On the flip side, something like a broken finger would be a Temporary Disqualification – you can’t go through basic training or join the military with a broken bone, but it will heal, thus the temporary rating.

 My Second Attempt Yielded Better Results

 The next attempt at joining went much better.
 About a year after my first attempt to join the ANG, I contacted a recruiter at a different unit.
 I was able to explain everything in great detail during our first conversation.
-I explained that I had some medical issues on my DD Form 2807-2 and I would need medical waivers to join – but each item should be wavierable.
+I explained that I had some medical issues on my DD Form 2807-2 and I would need medical waivers to join – but each item should be waiverable.
 There were no other outstanding issues that would prevent me from serving.

 Waivers Approved – Now I was Cleared to Join

 The next step was coordinating with my recruiter to find a job I was eligible to work and do some interviews.
-We narrowed down the list of jobs that I could do (based on rank, qualifications, ASVAB scores, etc.).
-Then we set up interviews.
-I sent in my resume, some letters of recommendation, and drove down to do the unit for some interviews.
+We narrowed down the list of jobs I could do (based on rank, qualifications, ASVAB scores, etc.).
+Then, we set up interviews.
+I sent in my resume and some letters of recommendation and drove down to do the unit for some interviews.

-The monthly drills are planned a year in advance, so we can plan much of our family schedule around that.
-And the two week annual drills can be worked around as well.
+The monthly drills are planned a year in advance so that we can plan much of our family schedule around that.
+And the two-week annual drills can be worked around as well.
 The biggest concern I have is the possibility of being deployed.
-While it’s a remote possibility, it does exist, and it is something I am prepared to do if called upon (I’ve already done 5 of them, so I know the drill!).
+While it’s a remote possibility, it exists, and I am prepared to do it if called upon (I’ve already done 5 of them, so I know the drill!).
 And this is the reality every military member faces.
-So it’s not something I jumped into without knowing the drill.
+So, it’s not something I jumped into without knowing the drill.

 In my opinion, the benefits far outweigh the costs.
 At the base level, there is the pay that comes with joining the Guard.
-I will retain my old rank of E-5 (with the opportunity to promote).
-So my drill pay comes out to around $380 per month, and about $1,450 for the two week annual training period.
-The total for the year comes out to about $6,000 (here is a Drill Pay calculator for those who are interested in running some numbers based on their situation).
+I will retain my old rank of E-5 (with the opportunity to be promoted).
+So, my drill pay is around $380 per month and about $1,450 for the two-week annual training period.
+The total for the year comes out to about $6,000 (here is a Drill Pay calculator for those interested in running some numbers based on their situation).

 There are also other valuable benefits, including:

-I am 34 now, which means I would need to stay in uniform until at least age 47, and perhaps longer, depending on how things work out.
-I can’t look that far into the future, so for now, I will take it one enlistment at a time.
+I am 34 now, meaning I would need to stay in uniform until at least age 47, and perhaps longer, depending on how things work.
+I can’t look that far into the future, so I will take it one enlistment at a time.
 But I am intrigued about the possibility of earning a military retirement and the pension, health care coverage, and other benefits that go with it.

 Overall, I’m very excited about the opportunity of serving again.
-It’s something I have missed for a long time, and I hope I enjoy it as much as I think I will.
+I have missed it for a long time, and I hope I enjoy it as much as I think I will.
 I know there will be difficult times.
 The time away from my family will be the most difficult part of serving again.
 But it will be manageable.
 The opportunity to serve again means a lot to me.
 And I look forward to it.